djquan/quan.io/content/blog/kubernetes_phoenix.md

 ## Next Steps

 Hopefully things went smoothly for you!
-Please leave a comment if they did not, and [star the base repo](https://github.com/djquan/kubernetes-phoenix) if it did!
+Please leave a comment if they did not!

 There are a lot of exciting things you can do with your newly deployed application.
 Some ideas are: